dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

 With this environment definition, we can request our platform to create a new development environment, with the applications that we want to modify deployed and with a database provisioned specifically for these environments (in contrast with connecting to an existing database).

-For this to work, the promise definition needs to include a reference to our **Environment CRD**, to the [Dapr](https://github.com/syntasso/kratix-marketplace/tree/main/dapr) and [Redis](https://github.com/syntasso/kratix-marketplace/tree/main/redis) Promise coming from the Marketplace, and to a Pipeline that will glue things together.
+For this to work, the promise definition needs to include a reference to our **Environment CRD**, to the [Dapr](https://github.com/syntasso/kratix-marketplace/tree/main/dapr) and [Redis](https://github.com/syntasso/kratix-marketplace/tree/main/redis) Promise coming from the Marketplace, and to a pipeline that will glue things together.

 You can check the Promise YAML file [here](https://github.com/salaboy/from-monolith-to-k8s/blob/main/platform/dapr-kratix/env-promise/promise.yaml) (as it is quite long, and there is no point in listing it here)